-Industrial big data ranges from the process dashboards, information gathered from the customers to gauge interest and forecast demand to the connected production machinery on a warehouse floor.
+Industrial big data range from the process dashboards, information gathered from the customers to gauge interest and forecast demand to the connected production machinery on a warehouse floor.

-With the big data converting into a significant game changer, the experts report that modern organizations tend to use data to enhance customer experience, reduce costs, and to improve targeted marketing to make existing processes more efficient.
+With the big data becoming a significant game-changer, the experts report that modern organizations tend to use data to enhance customer experience, reduce costs, and to improve targeted marketing to make existing processes more efficient.
 Moreover, recent data breaches have also made enhanced security an important goal that big data projects seek to incorporate.

 When it comes to a data-smart factory, specialists in the field usually refer to the one that operates using advanced sensors and information technologies.
 So, tons of data are generated and collected in a smart factory, requiring big data processing technology to build an integrated environment in which the production process can be represented transparently, controlled and managed in a more efficient and secure way.

 Reliability and safety are among the vital factors of the intelligent system.
-By offering substantial benefits, industrial big data will definitely improve system performance of the manufacturing process, achieving near zero downtime and ensuring predictive maintenance.
+By offering substantial benefits, industrial big data will definitely improve the system performance of the manufacturing process, achieving near-zero downtime and ensuring predictive maintenance.

 Industry-related challenges of Big Data

 Increasing demand for natural resources including oil, agricultural products, minerals, gas, metals, has led to an increase in the volumes, complexity, and velocity of data that is a challenge to handle and process.
 Likewise, lots of data from the manufacturing industry is simply ignored.
 The underutilization of this extremely valuable information prevents the improved quality of products, energy efficiency, reliability, and better profit margins.

 Big Data application in key industries